Kid Gloves (film)

-Kid Gloves is a 1929 American pre-Code part-talkie drama film directed by Ray Enright, and starring Conrad Nagel, Lois Wilson, Edward Earle, Edna Murphy, and Maude Turner Gordon.
+Kid Gloves is a 1929 American sound part-talkie pre-Code drama film directed by Ray Enright, and starring Conrad Nagel, Lois Wilson, Edward Earle, Edna Murphy, and Maude Turner Gordon.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+According to the film review in Harrison's Reports, 75 percent of the total running time featured dialogue.
+The soundtrack was recorded using the Vitaphone sound-on-disc system.
 The film was released by Warner Bros. on March 23, 1929.